-5.3 Course descriptions.
+5.3 Course Descriptions.
 Details of the second-year course requirement vary depending upon the area of chemistry in which the student is majoring.
-Specific descriptions for each course are provided in Appendix I at the end of this document.
+Specific descriptions for each course are provided in Appendix 1 at the end of this document.

-6. FIFTH-SEMESTER EXAMINATION
+6. Fifth-Semester Requirements

-6.1 Before a student is admitted to candidacy for the PhD degree, the Graduate School requires that a candidacy examination be passed.
+6.1 Before a student is admitted to candidacy for the PhD degree, the Graduate School requires that a candidacy examination bepassed.

-The date of the exam needs to be scheduled during Fall 2016 prior to July 1, 2016.
+The date for the exam needs to be during the fall semester and it must be scheduled prior to August 1.

-Specific components of the fifth-6.2 semester examination.
-To satisfy this requirement, Chemistry PhD candidates (1) prepare a written progress report, (2) give a research seminar and (3) are administered an oral examination by the Advisory Committee not later than the end of their fifth semester of residence.
-(4) All students majoring in Chemical Biology will sit for a single written exam in the week prior to the scheduled oral defense. as part of the fifth-semester examinations.
-The written exam is structured as 4-6 questions to be taken over a single 24hour period with any mixture of "open" and "closed" book questions, and will be administered by the advisor with input from other members of the advisory committee.
+6.2 Specific Components of the Fifth-Semester Examination.
+To satisfy this requirement, Chemistry PhD candidates (1) prepare a written progress report, (2) give a research seminar and (3) are administered an oral examination by the Advisory Committee not later than the end of their fifth-semester of residence.
+(4) All students majoring in Chemical Biology will sit for a single written exam in the week prior to the scheduled oral defense, as part of the fifth-semester examinations.
+The written exam is structured as 4-6 questions to be taken over a single 24-hour period with any mixture of "open" and "closed" book questions, and will be administered by the advisor and input from other members of the advisory committee.

 6.3 Extension.
-If an extension of the fifthsemester evaluation is needed, the student should first submit a petition to the Director of Graduate Studies.
+If an extension of the fifth-semester evaluation is needed, the student should first submit a petition to the Director of Graduate Studies.
 This petition must be supported by the Research Advisor and the Advisory Committee and must state reasons for such a request.
 If this petition is approved, the student must immediately arrange for the fifth-semester examination to be held within a reasonable time frame, usually early in the following semester.
-Only under extraordinary circumstances fifth-semester can examinations be delayed longer, and such extensions will require approval from the Director of Graduate Studies.
+Only under extraordinary circumstances can fifth-semester examinations be delayed longer, and such extensions will require approval from the Director of Graduate Studies.
 The desire to complete additional research is not an appropriate reason to delay the fifth-semester examination.
 Failure to adhere strictly to these guidelines will result in placement on academic probation with contingency to termination of enrollment in the degree program.

-6.4 Fifth-semester report requirements.
+6.4 Fifth-Semester Report Requirements.
 The student should meet with his/her advisor to discuss the content of the report.
 The report should contain on the order of 50 pages.
-Especially long experimental sections required by the research advisor may be included in an appendix.
+Especially long experimental sections required by the Research Advisor may be included in an appendix.
 Guidelines for preparing the report are given below:

-- 1.Introduction Provide a reasonable historical introduction to your project and to outline the goals for your research.
-Particular focus on quality of this chapter is more valued than the length of this section. - 2.Experimental This section should be in a concise, well-written format that is characteristic of the best journals in your field.
-This section should be well-organized, avoiding redundant or irrelevant information. - 3.Results and Discussion Again, a concise analytical description of the results of experiments or computational studies, followed by a discussion of the implications of the results and how they relate to the initial motivation of the research. - 4.Plan for completing the thesis This section should be carefully thought out and provide a reasonable amount of detail, including feasibility studies.
-Though the content of your thesis could be very different from your proposed work, this component of the 5th semester report should provide some long range guidance in formulating the thesis.
+1. Introduction.
+Provide a reasonable historical introduction to your project and to outline the goals for your research.
+Particular focus on quality of this chapter is more valued than the length of this section.

+- 2. Experimental.
+This section should be in a concise, well-written format that is characteristic of the best journals in your field.
+This section should be well-organized, avoiding redundant or irrelevant information. - 3.
+Results and Discussion.
+Again, a concise analytical description of the results of experiments or computational studies, followed by a discussion of the implications of the results and how they relate to the initial motivation of the research. - 4.
+Plan for Completing the Thesis.
+This section should be carefully thought out and provide a reasonable amount of detail, including feasibility studies.
+Though the content of your thesis could be very different from your proposed work, this component of the fifth-semester report should provide some long range guidance in formulating the thesis.

-A copy of your report must be submitted to the graduate office after you have successfully completed the oral exam.
+A copy of your report must be submitted to the Graduate Office after you have successfully completed the oral examination.